 Become a PMHNP

-If you want to practice as a PMHNP and focus on the integration of behavioral health in primary care, consider Marymount University Online’s MSN-PMHNP degree path.
-Contact one of our student advisors to learn more about the PMHNP program and find out if it's right for you!
+If you want to practice as a PMHNP and focus on integration of behavioral health in primary care, consider one of Marymount University Online’s three PMHNP degree paths.
+Contact one of our student advisors to discuss which pathway is right for you.
+Marymount offers the following programs: